microsoft/RHAIL-Claims-Denial-Navigator/solution/README.md

 3. In the menu on the left, select Solutions.

-4. Click Import Solution and select the Power App package ClaimsNavigator.zip
+4. Click Import Solution and select the Power App package ClaimsDenialNavigator.zip
 ![Claims Navigator Import](/assets/appuploadsolution.png)

 5. Click next until you reach Connections.
 Update the connections as needed until all 5 connections have a green check mark next to them.